zipInCmpt/DecafCompiler/decafcomp/answer/docs/README.md

 * The code is based on the 3 previous assignments we have built on our own.

 ###New Test Case
-* Please find in the newTestcase folder the test cases created on our own.
+* Please find in this docs folder the test cases created on our own.